Haxel0rd/haxel0rds/tools/exchangy/README.md

 * skip online probe:  python3 exchangy.py -s
                       skips the "is target online?" checks
 * skip (db) update:   python3 exchangy.py -u
-                      skips database updates (updates for tool must be done by manual download anyways)
+                      skips database updates (updates for the tool itself must be done by manual download)
 * enter buildno:      python3 exchangy.py -e
                       in enter mode, no requests to a target are being made, the number is entered manually and then looked up in the tools internal database